-• Find a simpler approach for giving formal upper bounds on the capacity of sticky channels.
-Possibly, the approach should be connected to the method of obtaining a lower bound by taking a finite truncation of the matrix P.

-- Develop efficient encoding and decoding schemes that give near-capacity performance for sticky channels.
+- Find a simpler approach for giving formal upper bounds on the capacity of sticky channels.
+Possibly, the approach should be connected to the method of obtaining a lower bound by taking a finite truncation of the matrix P. - Develop efficient encoding and decoding schemes that give near-capacity performance for sticky channels.
 Specifically, one can start with the channel where each bit is independently duplicated with probability p. - Derive a closed-form expression for the capacity of a sticky channel.
 Again, one can start with the channel where each bit is independently duplicated with probability p.

-8.2.
-Segmented deletion and insertion channels
+8.2 Segmented deletion and insertion channels

 Part of the difficulty inherent in the deletion channel is that, eventually, there will be large blocks of deletions.
-With constant error probability, codewords with length n will have a patch of $\Omega(\log n)$ consecutive deletions somewhere with high probability.
+With constant error probability, codewords with length n will have a patch of $\Omega(\log n)$ consentive deletions somewhere with high probability.
 Finding a large missing block appears to be a significant part of the challenge in designing codes for the deletion channel.

 This suggests that we consider adding an additional assumption restricting how deletions occur to prevent long blocks of consecutive deletions.
-Liu and Mitzenmacher [28] consider a variation of a deletion channel satisfying a segmentation assumption: the input is grouped in consecutive segments of b consecutive bits, and there is at most one error in each segment.
-For example, if segments consist of eight bits, and at most one deletion occurs per segment, on the input it would be possible that the fourth and eleventh bits were deleted, so that the received sequence would be but not that last two bits were deleted, leaving
+Liu and Mitzenmacher [23] consider a variation of a deletion channel satisfying a segmentation assumption: the input is grouped in consecutive segments of b consecutive bits, and there is at most one error in each segment.
+For example, if segments consist of eight bits, and at most one deletion occurs per segment, on the input it would be possible that the fourth and eleventh bits were deleted, so that the received sequence would be but not that last two bits were deleted, leaving are covered in Sloane's survey [38]; the most well known such codes are the Varshamov-Tenengolts (VT) codes [40].
+While 1-deletion correcting codes are not the answer in this setting, they provide direction for a solution.

 To be clear, from the receiver's point of view the segments are implicit, and no segment markers appear in the received sequence (as shown in Figure 5).
-If one had markers, then one could just use a code for correcting single deletions within each segment.
-That is, each segment of length b would be a codeword from a 1-deletion correcting code, and the codewords could be decoded one at a time using the marker boundaries.
-1-deletion correcting codes are covered in Sloane's survey [44]; the most well known such codes are the Varshamov-Tenengolts (VT) codes [46].
-While 1-deletion correcting codes are not the answer in this setting, they provide direction for a solution.
+If one had markers, then we could just use a 1-deletion correcting code, where each segment of length b would be a codeword.
+The codewords could be decoded one at a time using the marker boundaries.
+1-deletion correcting codes